How much does custom software development cost? To answer this question, one should understand the primary software development cost factors.

 It is safe to say that there are three key choices in terms of platform-based software development.
 Most of the products work with iOS, Android, or cross-platform.
-The more platforms your product can work with, the broader the target pool of your potential customers.
+The more platforms your product can work with, the broader the target pool of your potential customers, but this can also affect the price of software.
 It means that if you want to get more revenue from software working on different platforms, you need to face a greater development fee.

 Custom software development costs depend on your choice of platforms.
 In short, there is an option to save on development fees while choosing a cross-platform product.
 However, this type of software is used in a limited number of industries.
 It means that a client from the financial sector is unlikely to order a cross-platform software product.

 In turn, building a native app on either iOS or Android is more expensive.
 Yet, with a higher price tag comes exclusivity, something that companies like Apple value the most.
 As a result, the choice of the platform is vital for custom software development pricing.

 The next software cost factor originates from UI/UX design complexity.
 With the end-user experience market rising, more innovative and complex UI/UX design approaches are being developed (see Fig. 3).

 It is safe to say that a more complex and innovative UI/UX design will bring development fees higher.
 What is more, the role of good UI/UX is hard to underestimate.
 An intuitive and functional user interface is one of the key factors influencing the software’s user retention rates.

 In short, UI/UX design entails all the graphic elements, for instance, fonts and buttons, and all the functionality with the visuals.
 Therefore, a better UI/UX means a more intuitive user interface and a more pleasing experience for people using your product.
 In such a case, a custom software development cost directly depends on the UI/UX you choose to develop.